Pressio/pressio-demoapps/docs/_sources/index.rst.txt

 Core development principles
 ---------------------------

-* **simplicity**: we use high-level abstractions and a well-defined API to make this code as simple as possible to use, minimizing the number of steps needed to set up a problem.
-We follow a three-step process: (1) generate the mesh, (2) load the mesh and (3) create a problem instance that has a specific API.
+* **simplicity**: we use high-level abstractions and well-defined APIs aiming to make this code as simple as possible to use, thus minimizing the number of steps needed to set up and run a problem.
+  The main idea is a three-step process: (1) generate the mesh, (2) load the mesh and (3) create a problem instance that has a specific API.

+* **quality assurance**: we maintain a test suite for both the C++ code and Python bindings to ensure stability and reliability;

+* **extensibility**: easily add new problems, other numerical schemes (e.g. fluxes, reconstruction methods) and different data types.

+..
    * **generic programming**: the core component is a header-only C++ library based on generic programming, thus allowing us to write the code once and then instantiate it with various data types;

-* **prototyping**: fast prototyping is essential for research, motivating us to develop Python bindings.
+   * **fast prototyping**: being able to do fast prototyping is essential for research.
+This motivated us to develop Python bindings.
      This makes the code accessible to Python users, while maintaining the performance of the compiled C++ backend;

-* **quality assurance**: we maintain a test suite for both the C++ code and Python bindings to ensure stability and reliability;

-* **extensibility**: easily add new problems, other numerical schemes (e.g. fluxes, reconstruction methods) and different data types.

 Contents